m4ury4p/OpenFAASoc/README.md

 after running the command ```make sky130hd_temp_verilog```, the python file ``` openfasoc/generators/temp-sense-gen/tools/temp-sense-gen.py ``` is executed.<br>

-This step converts template verilog files and auxilary cells into netlist verilog files.<br>
+This step converts template verilog files,synthesis.odb and auxilary cells into netlist verilog files.<br>

 These new netlist files are now available in the ```OpenFASOC/openfasoc/generators/temp-sense-gen/src folder``` and the ```OpenFASOC/openfasoc/generators/temp-sense-gen/flow/design/src/tempsense ``` <br>